StarryPy/StarryPy-Python2-Deprecated/README.md

 All plugins must ultimately derive from `BasePlugin`.
 Do not override the `__init__` method unless you absolutely know that you need to.
 All setup functions should be done in `activate()`

 There will be more to come in the near future, for now please examine the base plugin classes.

+Please consider letting us know of your plugin(s) so it can be listed at [our plugin list](https://github.com/MrMarvin/StarryPy_plugins).
+Pull requests are much appreciated!

 # Planned features
 We haven't been able to pack in everything we've wanted to in this version.
 We love contributions, so please feel free to write whatever plugins/improve the core however you can.